owasp-amass/amass/README.md

 $ amass -v -ip -whois -brute wordlist_filepath.txt example.com example1.com
 ```

-**Be sure that the target domain is the last parameter provided to amass.**
+**Be sure that the target domain is the last parameter provided to amass, followed by any extra domains.**

 ## Settings for the amass Maltego Local Transform